xbps-src-tutorials/xbps-src-tutorials.github.io/src/packaging/oniguruma.md

 It depends on `oniguruma>=6.8.1_1` even though the template doesn't even have a `depends` field.
 How is that possible?

-Each program remembers what dynamic libraries has it been linked with.
+Each program remembers what shared libraries has it been linked with.
 It remembers the SONAME of the linked library.

 You can query the SONAMEs a library provides with `objdump`